 Food and Drink

 Whether you are flying in business class or first class, you can generally expect a multicourse meal plated on actual dishware and beverages served in real glassware.
 When it comes to food, the quality depends on which airline you're flying – much like many of the other differences we've highlighted.

 Yet Japan Airlines first class took that amazing meal and made it even better with more than seven different courses – each plated beautifully, each tastier than the last.
 Oh, and a $600 bottle of champagne sure didn't hurt, either.

 And that underscores one of the most important differences between first class and business class when it comes to food and drink: On airlines that offer both cabins, they save the absolute best for first class flyers.
 The best food, the best drinks, the best desserts, and the best service.

 There are a few other noticeable differences up in first class.
 On many airlines, you can order when you want to eat – not just when the airline decides to serve a meal.
-Many airlines that offer both first and business-class services will serve the business class meal at a set time.
+Many airlines that offer both first or business class services will serve the business class meal at a set time.
 In first class, it tends to be more open.